Transformers: Victory

-Transformers: Victory (戦え!超ロボット生命体 トランスフォーマーV(ビクトリー)) is an animated series produced by Toei Animation.
+Transformers: Victory (トランスフォーマー, Toransufōmā V) is an animated series produced by Toei Animation.
 It is a Japanese-produced spin-off of the well-known original Transformers animated series, and the final complete animated series from the original "Generation 1" era.

-Story
+Premise

-Victory is the story of the new Autobot Supreme Commander, Star Saber, defending the Earth against the Decepticons' new Emperor of Destruction.
-Deszaras (or referred to in the west as "Deathsaurus"; a butchering of his Japanese name) desires the planet's energy to reactivate his massive planet-destroying fortress, sealed away in the Dark Nebula long ago by Star Saber.
+Victory follows the new Autobot Supreme Commander, Star Saber, defending the Earth against the Decepticons' new Emperor of Destruction.
+Deszaras (or referred to in the west as "Deathsaurus") desires the planet's energy to reactivate his massive planet-destroying fortress, sealed away in the Dark Nebula long ago by Star Saber.
 The series eschews the story arc-based approach of Headmasters and Masterforce, returning to the American show's method of episodic adventures that did little to alter the status quo of the series, with a heavy emphasis on action, complemented by dynamic animation.

 Its cast consists almost entirely of brand new characters (although there are some guest appearances from characters on earlier shows).

-Victory's story is told over thirty-two original episodes.
+Victorys story is told over thirty-two original episodes.
 However, the broadcast series also includes six additional clip shows - bringing the total number of broadcast episodes to thirty-eight.
 Additionally, after the end of the series, another six additional clip shows were created by Masumi Kaneda, which were available only through home video and seldom-seen regional Japanese broadcasts, taking the total number of Victory episodes to forty-four.